brechtDR/mini-static-thingy-wingy/README.md

 npm run build
 ```

-Will build the files without minifying or combining of css.
+Will build the files without minifying or combining CSS.
 This is a development output.

 ```
 npm run watch
 ```

-Will build the files without minifying or combining of css and watch for changes, will rebuild on change.
+Will build the files without minifying or combining CSS and watch for changes, will rebuild on change.
 This is slower than running the dev server.

 ```
 npm run install:demo